 Oesophageal spasm is a disorder of oesophageal motility.
 The oesophagus normally propels food from the upper oesophageal sphincter towards the stomach through waves of co-ordinated muscle contraction, or peristalsis.
 When these waves do not progress normally, oesophageal spasm can result.

-Oesophageal spasm can be divided into:
+Oesophageal spasm used to be divided into:

 Either condition may be associated with gastro-oesophageal reflux, which can exacerbate symptoms.